ibkamara0/Covid19-vs-Mother-Nature/README.md

 - **Green:** Hudson, NJ
 - **Blue:** Philadephia, PA
 - **Red:** Linear Model

+### Explanation of Visualization

+What this graph represents is the weather and the growth of Covid19 cases.
+This means that in relation to their area the higher to temperatures the lower percentage of growth, with the amount of Covid19 cases.

 ## Conclusion
 Now, I am not a data scientist, YET!!
 This project was simply done for fun.
 Who knows what this virus is capable of.
 My main goal for this project was to get a grasp of different data science skills, packages, and knowledge.
 Please feel free to share with me any feedback you have on this project whether be good or bad.
 As, I put myself out on the job market please let me know more ways to make myself more proficient and marketable in the world of data science.